 The primary reason for failure is that people do not develop new plans to replace those plans that did not work.”
 (Napoleon Hill)

-5. Start to Take-Action
+5. Start to Take Action

 Simply setting your personal goals is not a strategy.
 You have to be a biased action person.
 You need to act on your action plan.
-You must be discipline and ignore distractions.
+You must be disciplined and ignore distractions.
 In life, we can only achieve our goals through sacrifices.

 Here are a few things you can do: